 There's also the question of lost revenue.
 The golf course would have to be shifted from 18 holes to 9 holes during the construction period and rates would have to be discounted by more than 25 percent, de Geus said.
-The end results would be a loss of about $500,000 in revenue.
+The end results would be a loss of about $500,000 in revenues.

 Councilman Pat Burt praised the design's integration of the course and the Baylands.

 "You're rebuilding an ecosystem and tying it right in with the recreational system," Burt said.

 Burt also proposed considering using a portion of the golf course site for playing fields.
 The city, he said, has very expensive land and few options for building these much needed facilities.
 He advocated exploring using 15 acres at the course for multiple playing fields.

 "Frankly, I don't see much of any other opportunity for us to address playing fields in the community on the horizon unless we make more efficient use of our land," Burt said.